mbocon/mbocon/README.md

 ### I'm Mike, a full-stack freelance developer 👨‍💻  and instructional associate at [General Assembly](https://generalassemb.ly/instructors/mike-bocon/26250) working remotely 🚀

-- 🧠 I'm currently learning data structures and algorithms.
+- 🧠 I'm currently learning Cybersecurity with a focus on obtaining the compTIA Security+ and CySA certifications.

 - 😍 [React]( https://reactjs.org/) is my favorite technology!